nyu-ossd-s19/vivfang-weekly/about.md

 ### More Information

 Prior to this semester I've taken other electives including AIT and Parallel.
 I've also worked on some Android projects outside of school.
-However, I've never worked in open source before so I'm excited to get into it this semeste
+However, I've never worked in open source before so I'm excited to get into it this semester.